Have you ever made fermented sauerkraut? If you haven’t tried it before, it is pretty simple and quite a fun project to do, especially with kids.

 Lacto-fermented vegetables are a great probiotic food, are so good for you, and really tasty too!
 Go ahead and try it!

 This guest post is by Debbie Plaistowe.
 Debbie Plaistowe is a work-at-home wife and mom, and a big believer in the healing power of traditional foods.
 Debbie created Easy Natural Food to share her vast collection of recipes that she has been amassing ever since she began her real food journey.
 Not one for wanting to fuss around unnecessarily in the kitchen, Debbie likes to create simple, practical, yet nutritious meals for her family.
 Check out her website for more fantastic recipes.

 What are your favorite ferments?
 If you would like to contribute to the conversation, please take a moment to leave a comment.

 For more information about the benefits of fermented foods for vibrant health check out my post.

-Join our holistic community by signing up for our email updates, like us on Facebook, and follow us on Twitter to get all the latest healthy recipes, health tips, event notifications, and information on increasing your energy, strength, and immunity with healing whole foods and holistic lifestyle solutions.
+Join our holistic community by signing up for our email updates, like us on Facebook, join us on Instagram, and follow us on Twitter to get all the latest healthy recipes, health tips, event notifications, and information on increasing your energy, strength, and immunity with healing whole foods and holistic lifestyle solutions.